James Alexander Holden: History

-James Alexander Holden was born in Walsall (at that time in Staffordshire), the younger son of Edward Holden, saddler and hardware merchant, and his American wife Elizabeth, née Mason.
+James Alexander Holden was born in Walsall (at that time in Staffordshire), the younger son of Edward Holden, saddler and hardware merchant, and Eliza (née Huskinson).
 Their elder son was Edward Thomas Holden, later Sir Edward, industrialist and, briefly, Liberal MP for Walsall.
 James's mother died when he was quite young, and something like enmity developed between him and his father's new wife.

 Then in 1851 his father died, leaving his business to his second wife and the older son, and James was urged by George Fife Angas to forge a new life in the new colony of South Australia.
 But first he sailed to America, where he was hospitably received by his mother's sister, then after a few years reached Adelaide, arriving in 1852, just as half the male population of South Australia was trying its luck in the goldfields of the neighbouring colony of Victoria.

 He found rented accommodation, and employment with chemist F. H. Faulding.
 In 1853 his cousin Edwin Thomas Smith emigrated to South Australia aboard the California and with help from Holden began importing ironmongery.
 In 1856 he set up in business as J. A. Holden & Co., merchants and wholesale saddlers, selling imported and locally made (no doubt from his brother) saddles, whips and harnesses.
 His business flourished, and in 1857 he married his landlady's daughter and purchased a four-roomed cottage in Beulah Park.
 They later moved into a larger home in Magill, then a year later sold up both places for a Kensington Park property of 15 acres, where in 1871 the original cottage was replaced with a seven roomed residence, with substantial additions in 1875.